Information Architecture

 Information architecture, often shortened to IA, is the practice of organizing, labeling, structuring, and connecting information so users can find what they need and understand where they are.

-In web design, IA affects site hierarchy, navigation, URL structure, page relationships, categories, taxonomies, filters, breadcrumbs, internal links, and content grouping.
+In web design and digital architecture, IA affects site hierarchy, navigation, URL structure, page relationships, categories, taxonomies, filters, breadcrumbs, internal links, search behavior, and content grouping.

 It answers practical questions: